microsoft/bobsql/demos/sqlmidemo/online_migration/readme.md

-## Demo for an online migration from SQL Server 2019 to Azure SQL Managed Instance
+# Demo for an online migration from SQL Server 2019 to Azure SQL Managed Instance

 This is a demo for an online migration from SQL Server 2019 to Azure SQL Managed Instance using the Managed Instance link feature.
 Follow all the prerequisites and setup instructions first at <https://github.com/microsoft/bobsql/blob/master/demos/sqlmidemo/readme.md>

-## Steps

-Follow these steps to show an online migration from SQL Server 2019 to Azure SQL Managed Instance

-### Synchronize SQL Server 2019 to Azure SQL Managed Instance
+## Synchronize SQL Server 2019 to Azure SQL Managed Instance

 Follow these steps to synchronize your database to Azure SQL Managed Instance.
 After you sync the database see how you can use the Azure SQL Managed Instance